cwi-dis/iotsa/readme.md

 bool putHandler(const char *path, const JsonVariant& request, JsonObject& reply);
 bool postHandler(const char *path, const JsonVariant& request, JsonObject& reply);
 ```
-These methods are called on incoming REST calls.
+These methods are called on incoming REST or COAP calls.
 The request parameter object (or array, or value) is in `request`, store results in `reply` (which is already an initialized empty object).
 Return `true` for success, `false` for any failure (which will not return the reply object to the caller).

+The actual implementations are in _iotsaRestApi.h_ and _iotsaCoapApi.h_, but these are transparently renamed or combined.

 ### iotsaConfig.h